-These tiling patterns have translational symmetry, which means that if you had a tracing of the pattern, you could slide the tracing to other points where it would match the new location.
-You can also create dramatic radial patterns, which have rotation symmetry.
-Stick a pin in the center of the pattern, rotate 60°, and you have the same pattern.
+The above tiling patterns have translational symmetry, which means that if you had a tracing of the pattern, you could slide the tracing to other points where it would match the new location.
+You can also create dramatic radial patterns with rotational symmetry.

 One of the kits I used in the classroom was a set of parallelograms.
 We had a few kits left over, and when we sold them, we decided at the time not to make any more.
 They didn’t seem as mathematically dramatic as our new fractal tiles, although they are very interesting to play with.
 Recently, one of our customers commented on how her son spent a lot of time playing with his parallelogram tiles.
 It was all we needed to hear to bring them back.